 Brita® FilterForGood® Makes a Difference Millions of Bottles at a Time

-Since 2007, the Brita® FilterForGood® campaign has raised awareness about the simple changes everyone can make to lead a more eco-friendly lifestyle while saving money at the same time.
-Nearly 200,000 individuals have taken the Brita® FilterForGood® pledge to reduce their bottled water waste and are helping to keep hundreds of millions of plastic bottles from ending up in landfills each year.
+Since 2007, the Brita® FilterForGood® campaign has raised awareness about the simple changes everyone can make to lead a healthier, more eco-friendly lifestyle.
+More than 450,000 individuals have taken the Brita® FilterForGood® pledge to reduce their bottled water waste and are helping to keep hundreds of millions of plastic bottles from ending up in landfills each year.

-We're also partnering up with musicians to spread the word.
-Working with fans and artists, including Jack Johnson, Dave Matthews Band, Lady Antebellum, Guster, O.A.R., J.Cole, U2, Black Eyed Peas and Janelle Monáe, the list continues to grow.
-The Brita® FilterForGood® Music Project is helping to make concerts more sustainable by providing Brita® Bottles and Brita®-filtered water coupled with reusable bottles instead of bottled water.
+We aren't alone in this quest.
+We've partnered with a number of the world's best known artists to spread the word about a more sustainable way to get the healthiest of drinks.
+We've worked with artists, including Jack Johnson, Dave Matthews Band, Fun., Jason Mraz and many more to make concerts more sustainable by providing Brita® Bottles and free Brita®-filtered water at concerts.
 This program has garnered great support from fans and musicians alike since this simple switch saves money and helps the planet in one easy step.

 Working Toward Zero

 Five Clorox facilities are close to obtaining a zero waste-to-landfill designation.
 In order to receive this designation at Clorox, a facility must:

 - Reduce, reuse, recycle or compost at least 90 percent of the waste streams at the site.

 - Ensure no commonly recycled items such as paper, plastic, corrugate or aluminum are in the remaining waste.

 - Send the remaining 10 percent or less of waste to a waste-to-energy facility.